Bhar8at/Linear-models/README.md

 # Linear-models

-Implementing Linear models from the ground up in C++
+Implementing Linear models from the ground up in C++ by using my Linear Algebra Framework as a starting point
+- [ ] Multiple Linear Regression
+- [ ] Ridge Regression
+- [ ] Lasso Regression
+- [ ] Logistic Regression